Details of practice

 Extradition and International:

 In the field of extradition, Rachel regularly advises and represents foreign governments, issuing judicial authorities and requested persons both at first instance and on appeal.
-She has appeared in numerous reported cases, including in the Supreme Court and the Privy Council.
+She has acted in numerous reported cases, including in the Supreme Court, the Privy Council and the European Court of Human Rights.
+She is experienced in advising on and drafting applications to Interpol for the removal of red notices issued on political or other abusive grounds.

 Rachel also offers specialist advice in relation to ‘import’ extradition cases, and has been instructed by prosecuting agencies including the CPS, the SFO and DEFRA to draft European Arrest Warrants and extradition requests for the return to this jurisdiction of suspected or convicted criminals.